segmentio/segment-docs/src/connections/destinations/catalog/tune/index.md

 ## Postbacks

 In addition to sending data to TUNE to be attributed, Segment allows you to route that data back into other tools that you have enabled.
 For example, you might want to use a particular analytics tool's dashboards to compare the different channels of your mobile ad campaign.
-To do this, enable postbacks in TUNE and provide them with your source write key, as explained in [TUNE's documentation](https://help.tune.com/marketing-console/segment-integration/).
+To do this, enable postbacks in TUNE and provide them with your source write key.